-

 Are there any restrictions/substance limitations on branches established by overseas insurers?

-No. Limitations on branches do not depend on whether they were established by overseas insurers.
+No. Limitations on branches do not depend on whether the branches were established by overseas insurers.

 What penalty is available for those who operate in your jurisdiction without appropriate permission?